bigscience-workshop/bigscience/data/oscar/README.md

 The rest of this document is the step by step process of accomplishing that in an efficient way.

+**Update: Now that we better understand Megatron-LM's dataloader we know that it contacts all docs on the fly and delivers seqlen at a time as a single sample ([reference](https://github.com/NVIDIA/Megatron-LM/blob/90e0a0dd08159e1c95f4f9d99bb8687f327d36c3/megatron/data/gpt_dataset.py#L169-L185).
+So we don't need to filter out docs that are shorter than seqlen.
+Therefore in the future runs.
+We should adjust `oscar-to-jsonl.py` to remove the filtering.**

 1. Convert `datasets` to `jsonl` which is the format required by Megatron-LM

 The main script is [oscar-to-jsonl.py](./oscar-to-jsonl.py).
 Edit to change languages to use, initially using just English.